andersm9/Meraki_IoT_CSV_Pandas/README.md

 ## Output

-An example output CSV file is provided below, which is printed to 'results.scv' in the same directory as the script is run in (the Pandas DataFrame follows a similar format).
-This provides a header row with each sensor & metric combination, and an individual timestamped row for each sampleTime:
+An example output formtis provided below.
+The results are printed to 'results.csv' in the same directory as the script is run in, and the Pandas DataFrame follows a the same.
+This provides a header row with each sensor & metric combination, and an individual timestamped row for each sampleTime containing a complete set of measurements:

 | Timestamp      | Q9EB_M7KP_VLA3_humidity |Q9EB_M7KP_VLA3_temperature| Q5MS_ISB7_PS83_water|
 | ----------- | ----------- | ----------- | ----------- |
 | 1657538255.0   | 59       |22.0|FALSE|
 | 1657538755.0 |59       |22.1|FALSE|
 |1657539255.0 | 60|22.2|FALSE|
+### CSV output displayed in Excel:
 ![Output: CSV](images/xls.png)

-## Matplotlib
-As an example of usage of the Pandas DataFrame, the data gathered by the python script is plotted using the Matplotlib library
+### Pandas Dataframe output displaued using Matplotlib

 ![Output: Matplotlib](images/mat.png)